bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-pandas/index.md

 ### Introduction

 Pandas is a Python package that provides fast, flexible, and expressive data structures designed to make working with data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python.
-Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis/manipulation tool available in any language.
+Additionally, it has the broader goal of becoming the most powerful and flexible open-source data analysis/manipulation tool available in any language.
 It is already well on its way towards this goal.

 ## TD;LR
 Running pandas script in Bacalhau